USEFUL INFORMATION BEFORE YOU START DANCING

 DONT BE SURPRISED!

 Don't be surprised to see same sex couples dancing tango together!
 From the very start of tango in Buenos Aires, in the late 1800's, there were many more men than women learning to dance.
 So the men would practise together.
 The women would practise together too.
 At Bury Tango we actively encourage swapping roles.
-This helps to gain a better understanding of the lead and follow in the dance.
+This helps to gain a better understanding of the lead and follow in the dance, and makes us better dancers.